What Are Peak Moments in eCommerce?

 What Data Points Should I Take a Look At?

 Review data from previous years.
 Where were the chokepoints and bottlenecks which interrupted customer journeys the most, and which interactions led to the most successful outcomes?

-These are 7 data points that help you to define pain points and to tackle them:
+These are seven data points that help you to define pain points and to tackle them:

 1. Service Interactions

-What proportion of interactions ended with a satisfied customer, and can you discover if they made a purchase afterward?
+What proportion of interactions ended with a satisfied customer, and can you discover if they made a purchase afterwards?
 And do you also know what kind of questions occurs the most?
-You can start by looking into the data of different interactions with your customers.
+You can start by looking into the data of different customer interactions.
 Do you see any connections or common threads?
 That could help you to prepare for busier times and, for example, update your FAQ or even optimise your chatbot.
-And if you do not have any systems to organise your customer service interactions, then start researching which tool fits best to your needs.
+And if you do not have any systems to organise your customer service interactions, start researching which tool best fits your needs.